Indian Institute of Science: History

+Foundations and early history

 After an accidental meeting between Jamsetji Tata and Swami Vivekananda, on a ship in 1893 where they discussed Tata's plan of bringing the steel industry to India, Tata wrote to Vivekananda five years later: "I trust, you remember me as a fellow-traveller on your voyage from Japan to Chicago.
 I very much recall at this moment your views on the growth of the ascetic spirit in India...
 I recall these ideas in connection with my scheme of Research Institute of Science for India, of which you have doubtless heard or read."

 Impressed by Vivekananda's views on science and leadership abilities, Tata wanted him to guide his campaign.
-Vivekananda endorsed the project with enthusiasm, and Tata, with the aim of advancing the scientific capabilities of the country, constituted a Provisional Committee to prepare a plan for setting up of an Institute of research and higher education.
-The committee presented a draft proposal to Lord Curzon on 31 December 1898.
+Vivekananda endorsed the project with enthusiasm, and Tata, with the aim of advancing the scientific capabilities of the country, constituted a provisional committee to prepare a plan for setting up of an institute of research and higher education.
+The committee presented a draft proposal to Viceroy George Curzon on 31 December 1898.
 Subsequently, Sir William Ramsay, a Nobel Laureate, was called on to propose a suitable place for such an institution who suggested Bangalore as the best location.

-The land and other facilities for the institution were donated on behalf of the State of Mysore by Krishna Raja Wadiyar IV, and Tata himself.
-The State of Mysore donated about 371 acre of land.
-Tata gave several buildings towards the creation of IISc.
-State of Mysore also contributed Rs 500000 towards capital expenditure and Rs 50000 for annual expense.
-The 7th Nizam of Hyderabad- Mir Osman Ali Khan also contributed which amounted to around 3 lakh Rupees over a period of 31 years.
+The land and other facilities for the institution were donated by Maharaja Krishnaraja Wadiyar IV and Tata.
+The maharaja donated about 371 acre of land; Tata gave several buildings towards the creation of IISc.
+This land included the former village of Medaraninganahalli.
+A Kannada inscription dated to 1669 CE records the donation of Medaraninganahalli to the Mallapura Mallikarjuna temple by the Maratha king Ekoji I. More information about this inscription can be found here.
+The maharaja also granted Rs 5,00,000 towards capital expenditure and Rs 50,000 for annual expense.
+Nizam Osman Ali Khan also contributed, which amounted to around Rs 3,00,000 over a period of 31 years.

-The constitution of the institute was approved by the Viceroy, Lord Minto, and the necessary Vesting Order to enable it to function was signed on 27 May 1909.
-Early in 1911, the Maharaja of Mysore laid the foundation stone of the institute, and on 24 July, the first batch of students were admitted to the Departments of General and Applied Chemistry under Norman Rudolf and Electro-Technology under Alfred Hay.
+The constitution of the institute was approved by Viceroy Gilbert Elliot-Murray-Kynynmound, and the necessary "vesting order" to enable it to function was signed on 27 May 1909.
+Early in 1911, the maharaja laid the foundation stone of the institute, and on 24 July, the first batch of students were admitted to the Departments of General and Applied Chemistry under Norman Rudolf and Electro-Technology under Alfred Hay.
 Within two months, the Department of Organic Chemistry was opened.
-In 1958 the institute was granted the deemed university status by the UGC.
+In 1958, the institute was deemed a university by the University Grants Commission of India.

-At the time of the inception of IISc in 1909, Morris Travers, Sir William Ramsay's co-worker in the discovery of the noble gases, became its first Director.
+At the time of the inception of IISc in 1909, Morris Travers, Sir William Ramsay's co-worker in the discovery of the noble gases, became its first director.
 For Travers, this was a natural continuation of his work on the institute, since he had played a role in its founding.
-The first Indian Director was the Nobel Laureate Sir C.V.
+The first Indian director was the Nobel Laureate Sir C.V.
 Raman.

-The institute was the first to introduce Masters programs in Engineering.
-It has also started integrated doctoral programs in Biological, Chemical, Physical and Mathematical Sciences for natural science graduates.
+The institute was the first to introduce a master's programs in engineering.
+It has also started integrated doctoral programmes in biological, chemical, physical, and mathematical sciences for natural science graduates.